-Grab a green bench seat by the folding glass doors to catch the morning sun.
+Grab a bench seat by the folding glass doors to catch the morning sun.

 Channel updated country looks if you’d like, or make yourself at home: no one will bat an eyelid if you came down for breakfast in your slippers, so long as you don’t take a page from the Emperor’s New Clothes with your other sartorial choices.

 Sample the pea risotto followed by pan seared cod loin and a mille feuille at the hotel's grandeur restaurant.
 Come morning, you'll find a Continental buffet spread and all your early-hours favourites (we're partial to the frankly genius combination of honeycomb and porridge, the fluffy pancakes topped with crisp streaky bacon).
 The restaurant is currently closed for dinner on Mondays and Tuesdays, but this frequently changes so be sure to check with the hotel to avoid disappointment.

 The restaurant-entrance corridor is home to a well-stocked, artfully arranged bar area where staff will surface to take your order.
 Beers and ciders are on hand to soothe a spicy supper and there's a wine list peppered with nimble whites and bolshy reds.

 Early risers rejoice: breakfast is available from 7am to 10am.
 Dinner is served Wednesday to Saturday, 6.30pm–9.30pm; Sunday roast is available from midday to 4pm.